 I don’t enter my own contest, of course, but I do play along.
 I can’t ask people to do something I wouldn’t do, right?
 Besides, I love making huge messes and staying up until the wee hours creating all the little details.
 Sometimes it’s challenging, but I try to make every single item on my houses edible.

-I’ll show you the five I’ve made so far, and just add to this post every year.
+I’ll show you the houses I’ve made so far, and just add to this post every year.

 2017 A mountain of fudge with a gingerbread cabin and gingerbread critters.